12 of the most memorable off-field clashes: Milk, pizza, squirted water…

-Manchester United, Manchester City, Arsenal, Chelsea and Tottenham have all been involved in off-field bust-ups over the years – and they’ve massively entertained nearly all of us.
+Manchester United, Manchester City, Arsenal, Chelsea and Tottenham are among the clubs to have all been involved in off-field bust-ups over the years – and we’ve loved every single one of them.

-A famous 2004 contest between Manchester United and Arsenal was given the nickname ‘The Battle of the Buffet’ as a match filled with unpunished crunching tackles was followed by a brawl in the tunnel.
+Thirteen years earlier, Manchester United were involved again, with their game against Arsenal given was the nickname ‘The Battle of the Buffet’ as a match filled with unpunished crunching tackles was followed by a brawl in the tunnel.

-In the post-match fracas, an Arsenal player launched a slice of pizza at Sir Alex Ferguson – finally confirmed as Cesc Fabregas when he appeared on A League of Their Own earlier this year.
+In the post-match fracas, an Arsenal player launched a slice of pizza at Sir Alex Ferguson – finally confirmed as Cesc Fabregas when he appeared on A League of Their Own.

 Hear the full story TOMORROW night!

-Cameras caught most of the incident, with Keane proclaiming he would “see you out there”.
+Thankfully for us, cameras caught most of the incident, with Keane saying to Vieira: “See you out there”.
 Ahh, we miss these two.

 In a 0-0 draw with Everton back in 2013, Arsenal players were getting frustrated and angered by the visitors’ tough-tackling style.